NewsLocal NewsYour Voice

 “It’s hurting human beings,” Cleaver said about this proposal.
 “We have a lot of losses coming toward us unless we are able to reverse this horrible decision.”

-A spokesperson for Alford said the District 4 representative had family obligations Monday, but shared a post Alford made on X from Saturday.
+A spokesperson for Alford said he had family obligations Monday, but the spokesperson shared a post Alford made Saturday on X.

-In this post, Alford says he stands behind Governor Kehoe and plans to advance the America First agenda no matter where district lines fall.
+In the post, Alford says he stands behind Kehoe and plans to advance the America First agenda — no matter where district lines fall.

 Cleaver, who’s been vocal in his opposition to this proposal, attended Monday’s rally.